gebes/there/README.md

 		// If you do not return Next(), then the Invocation-Chain will be broken, and the Response will be returned return Error(StatusInternalServerError, errors.New("lost database connection"))
 	}
-	// Next() means, that either the next Middleware or Handler (if it is the last Middleware) should be executed return Next()
+	// Next() means, that either the next middleware or Handler (if it is the last middleware) should be executed return Next()
 }